firevel/firebase-authentication/README.md

-# Firebase Authentication for Laravel
+# Laravel Firebase Authentication

-Firebase authentication API driver for Laravel/Firevel.
+A robust Firebase Authentication API driver for Laravel and Firevel.

-## Overview
+## Introduction

-The driver contains a firebase guard that authenticates user by Firebase Authentication JWT token.
-To login use [Firebase Authentication](https://firebase.google.com/docs/auth/web/firebaseui).
+Laravel Firebase Authentication provides a sophisticated firebase guard for user authentication via the Firebase Authentication JWT token.
+This allows you to securely authenticate users in your Laravel or Firevel applications, leveraging the power of [Firebase Authentication](https://firebase.google.com/docs/auth/web/firebaseui).

+## Getting Started

+Follow these steps to get started with Laravel Firebase Authentication.

-## Installation
+### Installation

-### Install the package using composer.
+Begin by installing the package using composer with the command:

 ```
 composer require firevel/firebase-authentication
 ```

-### Update `config/auth.php`.
+### Standard Configuration
+1. **Update `config/auth.php`**: Specify Firebase as the authentication driver for your application.
 ```
 'guards' => [
     'web' => [